rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Resolving application modules

-Webpacker comes with [Babel](https://babeljs.io/) support for Webpack.
-Among other things, Babel allows us to use ES6-style modules and `import` and `export` syntax in our code.

-To resolve modules in our application as `import 'some_module'` instead of via relative paths like `import '../some_module`, we set up an alias in `.babelrc` which is an additional set of configurations Webpacker installs for Babel.
+As a convenience, we learned to resolve modules in our application as `import 'some_module'` instead of via relative paths like `import '../some_module`.
+To do this, we set up an alias in `.babelrc`.
+Webpacker installs `.babelrc` as a separate configuration file for Babel.

-First, we added a Babel plugin:
+Adding a Babel plugin:

 ```shell
 yarn add babel-plugin-module-resolver
 ```

-Then, we added the following to our `.babelrc` in the plugins section:
+And adding a relevant section in our `.babelrc` in the plugins section:

 ```javascript
 // .babelrc